AnyChart/docs.anychart.com/Gantt_Chart_NEW/Resource_Chart.md

 ### Hierarchy

-You can specify the hierarchical relationships between the data items of a Resource Gantt chart.
+You can specify hierarchical relationships between the data items of a Resource Gantt chart.
 There are two ways to set them, depending on how you organize the data: [as a tree](#as_tree) or [as a table](#as_table).

 Please note that Resource charts can have multiple roots.
 Also, you can create data without specifying the hierarchy, like in the [Quick Start](#quick_start) section.
 In this case, technically, all items are roots.